tazzaoui/golb/src/gentoo_install_notes.md

 Title: Gentoo Install Notes
 ---

-My notes in installing Gentoo with an encrypted disk using LUKS
+My notes on installing Gentoo with disk encryption using LUKS

 1. Prepare the disks
     * `root@localhost # parted -a optimal /dev/sdn`